-You don't need to spend a lot of money to experience and enjoy culture, industrial heritage or a sense of calm.
-We've got ten things for you to try wherever you are across our waterways.
+You don't need to spend a lot of money to enjoy a day out with family and friends.
+We've got ten things for you to try, wherever you are across our waterways.

 1. See our street art

 Who doesn't like a transformation project?
 We've been busy turning unloved spaces alongside canals into beautiful places, with the help of local artists and community groups across the country.
 So if you're in Leicester, Sheffield, Walsall, London, Sefton or Manchester, you could check out these makeovers.2.
 Picnic with a view

 Grab the picnic blanket, pack up some food and find the perfect spot to while away a couple of hours.
 Our waterways are available all year round, with thousands of green spaces ready and waiting.
 If you happen to enjoy nature's soundtrack and some wildlife at the same time - then that's a bonus!

 With five World Heritage Sites around our network, Sites of Special Scientific Interest (SSSIs), and listed buildings, you could learn some fascinating facts about canal history and take in some incredible views.

 On the Leeds & Liverpool Canal is Saltaire – Sir Titus Salt's groundbreaking (and fascinating) Victorian mill and village.
 Talking of Liverpool – our Liverpool Canal Link runs the whole length of the maritime Liverpool World Heritage site, including the Albert Docks (where for a smallish cost you can jump on a boat trip!).
 But for sheer awesomeness you really have to take a walk over the Pontcysyllte Aqueduct before popping in to our free Trevor Basin Visitor Centre.4.
 Visit our museums and attractions